Resource-Efficient Variational Quantum Classifier: Experimental results

 \subsection{Results}

-In Fig. \ref{fig:res_classification_data=C_qubits=3} and Fig. \ref{fig:res_classification_data=C_qubits=5}, we compare the models in terms of validation metrics and the number of quantum circuit executions required to make a prediction for a single test data point using 3 and 5 qubits, respectively.
-These figures illustrate results for \emph{Dataset C}, while the result's comparition for all datasets are provided in Appendix \ref{app:results}.
+In Fig.~\ref{fig:res_classification_data=C_qubits=3} and Fig.~\ref{fig:res_classification_data=C_qubits=5}, we compare the models \emph{M1}, \emph{M2}, and \emph{M3} with respect to the validation metrics evaluated on the test dataset.
+The validation metrics includes accuracy, precision, and the average count of quantum circuit executions required to generate a prediction for a single test data point.
+The plots correspond to experiments conducted with 3 qubits and 5 qubits, respectively.
 The figures present statistics obtained from 25 classification runs per model in both noiseless and noisy scenarios.
-The first row of Fig. \ref{fig:res_classification_data=C_qubits=3} and Fig. \ref{fig:res_classification_data=C_qubits=5} compares models classification performance using scoring metrics such accuracy, precision, recall.
-The second row, whereas, compares the number of executions each model requires to make a near-deterministic prediction.
-The three columns represent the results per individual models, respectively.
-The solid curves depict outcomes from the noiseless environment, whereas the dashed curves illustrate results obtained under noisy conditions.
+The first row of subfigures compares the classification performance of the models using the accuracy metric, while the second row presents the precision scores.
+The third row, whereas, compares the average count of circuit executions each model requires to make a near-deterministic prediction.
+The three columns represent the results for individual models, respectively.
+The solid curves in the third row subfigures represent results obtained in a noiseless environment, whereas the dashed curves correspond to results obtained under noisy conditions.